-(a) Speed limitation.-Machines of the following types shall be provided with speed-limiting devices, unless their inherent characteristics or the load and the mechanical connection thereto are such as to safely limit the speed or unless the machine is always under the manual control of a qualified operator:
+Machines of the following types shall be provided with speed-limiting devices, unless their inherent characteristics or the load and the mechanical connection thereto are such as to safely limit the speed or unless the machine is always under the manual control of a qualified operator:

-(1) Separately excited direct-current motors.
+1. Separately excited direct-current motors.

-(2) Series motors.
+2. Series motors.

-(3) Motor generators and converters which can be driven at excessive speed from the direct-current end as by a reversal of current or decrease in load.
+Motor-generators and converters which can be driven at excessive speed from the direct-current end as by a reversal of current or decrease in load.

-NOTE.-The required limitation of speed may be obtained by the use of a relay, centrifugal switch, or other similar device which will cut off the supply of energy when excessive speed is attained.
+Note: The required limitation of speed may be obtained by the use of a relay, centrifugal switch, or other similar device which will cut off the supply of energy when excessive speed is attained.

+B. Adjustable-Speed Motors.

-(b) Adjustable-speed motors.-Adjustable-speed motors, if controlled by means of field regulation, shall be so equipped and connected that the field can not be weakened sufficiently to permit a dangerous speed.
+Adjustable-speed motors, if controlled by means of field regulation, shall be so equipped and connected that the field cannot be weakened sufficiently to permit a dangerous speed, and so that the motor cannot be started under weakened field unless the motor is designed for such starting.